rafeekpro/speecher/src/README.md

-# Speecher
+# Speacher

-Speecher is a tool for transcribing WAV audio files using cloud speech-to-text services (AWS, Azure, GCP).
+Speacher is a tool for transcribing WAV audio files using cloud speech-to-text services (AWS, Azure, GCP).
 It offers:
 - A command-line interface (CLI) (AWS Transcribe by default)
 - A FastAPI backend service to upload WAV files, transcribe via AWS Transcribe, and store results in MongoDB

 ## Project Structure
 ```
 /
-├── speecher/         # Core modules for AWS, Azure, GCP, and transcription processing
+├── speacher/         # Core modules for AWS, Azure, GCP, and transcription processing
 ├── backend/          # FastAPI application (upload + transcription + MongoDB)
 └── tests/            # Unit tests for backend API
 ```